What dishes should you bring to a party?

-During the season of perpetual partying, chances are you'll either host a house party or attend one.
-It's wise for the consummate host to make some core dishes then request attendees bring something along as an adage, thus avoiding full, festive stove-side meltdown.
-The key here is to prepare something easily portable that requires minimal assembling at the other end.
+During the season of perpetual partying, chances are you'll either host a dinner or attend one.
+When doing the former, it's a good idea to make some core dishes and request attendees bring something along, thus avoiding full, festive stove-side meltdown.
+The key for guests is to prepare something easily portable that requires minimal assembly at the other end.
 We have some clever suggestions.

 1. Party vol-au-vents

-Despite the trend for mini burgers, individual bowls of stew and other such bijous party food, retro party vol-au-vents are a timeless classic.
-Bake up the pastry shells in advance - they need to cool anyway - and bring a separate Tupperware box of filling to spoon in on arrival.
+Despite the trend for mini burgers, individual bowls of stew and other such bijou party food, retro vol-au-vents are a timeless classic.
+Bake the pastry shells in advance – they need to cool anyway – and bring a separate container of your filling to spoon in on arrival.

 While we're on the subject of pastry, a large pie is a great choice as it can feed up to 15 people.
 If you really want to show off, you could make a layered chicken, ham and apricot pie in the style of a hand-raised pork pie.
 If you want to create something more universal, try a vegetarian puff pastry slice.
 Make sure you pack your pie tight and glaze well – it needs to be solid to survive the journey.

 Often, the job of the host is to create a large centrepiece, so to take the pressure off, it's good to bring side dishes, allowing the cook time to concentrate on the main act.
 Depending on the main dish, versatile sides like rice, pasta salad and breads all work well as they can be eaten cold.
 Try taking something that's not too niche in terms of cuisine so it'll blend in well with a wide selection of dishes.